NervanaSystems/neon/doc/source/installation.rst

 Installation
 ~~~~~~~~~~~~

-We recommend installing Neon within a `virtual
+We recommend installing neon within a `virtual
 environment <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`__
 to ensure a self-contained environment.
 To install neon within an
 already existing virtual environment, see the System-wide Install section.